 |User access||Event_type =“login"|

-If a rule displays alerts for behavior you consider “baseline” or “normal”, you can create a suppression filter to have it no longer report that behavior.
+If a rule displays alerts for behavior you consider baseline or normal, you can create a suppression filter to have it no longer report that behavior.
 The content should match the aggregation fields selected for the alert.
 The aggregation fields define the uniqueness of the alerts.
-See the How do I suppress Alerts? article.
+See the How do I Suppress an Alert? article.

 Distributed Cloud AIP includes three levels of elevation of behaviors to indicate the severity of the alert:

-- Use for behaviors and scenarios that should wake you up in the middle of the night.
-Only use for behavior anomalies where an action and remediation runbook exists.
+- Recommended for behaviors and scenarios that should wake you up in the middle of the night.
+Only used for behavior anomalies where an action and remediation runbook exists.

-- Behaviors that you want to monitor and review with stakeholders to improve over time.
+- Recommended for behaviors you want to monitor and review with stakeholders to improve over time.

-- Behaviors that companies log for compliance or forensics purposes.
+- Recommended for behaviors that companies log for compliance or forensics purposes.